An enduring power of attorney is a legal document in which you appoint another person to make property and financial decisions for you.

 Having mental capacity means that we can:

-• weigh up the information available to make a decision; and
+- weigh up the information available to make a decision

-• remember that information long enough to be able to make a decision; and
+- remember that information long enough to be able to make a decision

 Can my attorney make medical decisions for me?

 No. An enduring power of attorney only gives the attorney power to make property and financial decisions for you.
-See our Enduring guardianship fact sheet for information regarding medical and lifestyle decisions.
+See our Enduring guardianship webpage for information regarding medical and lifestyle decisions.

 What should I consider when choosing an attorney?